jaywcjlove/mocker-api/README.md

 webpack-api-mocker dev support mock, configured in `mocker/index.js`.

+you can modify the [http-proxy](https://www.npmjs.com/package/http-proxy) options and add the event listeners by adding the httpProxy configuration
 > ⚠️ The webpack-api-mocker@1.5.5+ config needs to be placed in the directory.

 ```js